 The Jogoo road route in Kenya has been home to the carjacking saga.
 A few weeks ago it was alleged that the City Hoppa operators in Nairobi were working in a cohort with the hijackers.
 The Inspector General Continue reading ...

-How To Choose The Right Career In Kenya
+How To Dress For The Cold Weather In Kenya